-At our request, the NCCI has provided information showing the annual change in the loss-time claim frequency and severity.
+At our request, the NCCI has provided information showing the annual change in the lost-time claim frequency and severity.
 The following table shows this data, including both indemnity and medical severity changes.

 Policy Year Frequency Change Indemnity Severity Change Medical Severity Change

-2012 -2.3% -1.4% 3.3%
+2013 -5.2% +3.2% +4.2%

-2013 -5.2% 2.5% 4.3%
+2014 -1.8% +1.0% -3.1%

-2014 -2.1% 1.6% -2.3%
+2015 -6.8% -11.3% -13.1%

-2015 -6.6% -12.9% -14.1%
+2016 -8.8% +0.1% +0.6%

-2016 -9.3% -3.7% 1.9%
+2017 -7.6% +0.9% +4.5%

 The data in table 4 suggests negative frequency trends, which is consistent with our expectations given that frequency is measured relative to payroll.
-From policy years 2012 through 2014, both indemnity and medical severities averaged small increases.
-However, the implied policy year severity decreased significantly in 2015 and remained at this lower level in 2016.
-We are unaware of the cause for the large declines in the severity, and the NCCI is not aware of any systemic reason for the decline which would necessarily continue into future years.
+However, these drops are significant by any measure and are the primary driver of the proposed loss cost decrease.
+Between policy years 2012 and 2014, both indemnity and medical severities were relatively unchanged.
+However, the implied policy year severity decreased significantly in 2015, remained at this lower level in 2016, and increased slightly in 2017.
+We are unaware of the cause for the lower severity for the past three policy years compared to the two prior years, and the NCCI is not aware of any systemic reason for the decline which would necessarily continue into future years.
 The NCCI attributes the decline to fewer large losses.
-The diagnostics do indicate that the case reserves per open claim for the 2015 and 2016 policy years, for both indemnity and medical losses, are lower than the 2012 through 2014 policy years.
-This does provide some support for the lower severity over the two latest policy years.
+The diagnostics do indicate that the case reserves per open claim for the 2015 through 2017 policy years, for both indemnity and medical losses, are lower than the 2013 and 2014 policy years.
+This does provide some support for the lower severity over the three latest policy years.

-The reduced severity is a primary driver of the proposed decrease in loss costs.
-If policy years 2015 or 2016 either turns out to be an outlier compared to the 2012 through 2014 policy years or ultimately has a severity consistent with the 2012 through 2014 policy years, other things being equal we may expect to see loss cost increases in the future.
+The reduced severity was a primary driver of the proposed decreases in loss costs effective 1/1/18 and 1/1/19.
+If policy years 2016 or 2017 either turns out to be an outlier compared to the 2012 through 2014 policy years or ultimately has a severity consistent with the 2012 through 2014 policy years, other things being equal we may expect to see loss cost increases in the future.